arangodb/docs-hugo/site/content/3.11/arangograph/deployments/_index.md

    to use them only to create other user accounts with appropriate permissions.
    {{< /security >}}

-2. Click the __Open endpoint__ button or on the endpoint URL property to open the dashboard of your new ArangoDB deployment.
+2. Click the __Open web console__ button or on the endpoint URL property to open the dashboard of your new ArangoDB deployment.
 3. In the __username__ field type `root`, and in the __password__ field paste the password that you copied earlier.